The nomination period for the 2020 awards is now closed.

 A. No. Choose one.

-- Judging will be done by a NSWA Board committee, and the decision of the judges is final.
+- Judging will be done by a committee made up of NSWA Board members, and the decision of the judges is final.
 Each entry is judged anonymously; neither the author’s identity nor the publication in which the work appeared is revealed to the judges.

 - Awards are judged on the basis of style, clarity, accuracy and originality in presentation and content.

-Winners will be announced at the Annual Meeting/New Year’s Party in January/February 2020
+Winners will be announced at the Annual Meeting/New Year’s Party on January 7, 2021.